What is Considered a "Small Estate" in Oklahoma?

 After making all of these calculations, if the total value of the property is less than $50,000, then, there is a small estate.

-If your relative owned a small estate, it will be easier for you to collect a debt owed to the estate, to transfer personal property owned by the estate to yourself, or to transfer stocks or securities owned by the estate, to yourself.
-You may collect debts or transfer property to yourself if you are the “successor” of the decedent.
+If the decedent owned a small estate, you may collect debts or transfer property to yourself if you are the “successor” of the decedent.
 If there is more than one successor, then you will have to divide the debts and property among the successors.

 How do I find out if I am the successor?